arvindmittursundararajan/flight-fixer/README.md

 ### Agent Communication

-- All agent-to-agent and agent-to-system comms are persisted in `agent_communications`.
+- All agent-to-agent and agent-to-system communications are persisted in `agent_communications`.
-- Each comm includes: sender, receiver, message_type, content (JSON), processed, disruption_id, timestamp.
+- Each communication includes: sender, receiver, message_type, content (JSON), processed, disruption_id, timestamp.
 - Used for audit, timeline, and business metrics.

 ---